The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 ACOUSTIC ENVIRONMENT

-The WELL Standard states the word “sound” itself is generally defined as the human response to mechanical vibrations through a medium, such as air.
+The WELL Standard states the word “sound” is generally defined as the human response to mechanical vibrations through a medium, such as air.
 Sound within an enclosed space from sources, such as HVAC equipment, appliances and other occupants has been shown to hinder productivity, focus, and memory retention.
 Address sound throughout the office to achieve acoustic comfort in the open office spaces and provide privacy in private offices and meeting rooms.

 OCCUPANT SURVEY & PLANNING